Shimane Prefecture: Shinto Gods, Surreal Gardens, and an Austere Black Castle

 Somewhat worn out by all the walking, I briefly considered skipping the Adachi Museum of Art after returning to JR Matsue Station.
 How unforgivable this would have been had I given in to that dreadful notion!
-While the journey from Matsue Station to the museum was rather dreary, I was immediately enlivened on entering this world-famous attraction of Shimane Prefecture.
+While the journey from Matsue Station to the museum was rather dreary, I was immediately enlivened on entering this world-famous Shimane Prefecture attraction.

 Simply put, the gardens here are not only visually gorgeous—they are positively ethereal and completely worthy of their reputation of being among the best Japanese gardens in the world.
 Appreciating them from the dedicated viewing windows of the museum, the experience is akin to staring into another world.
 No matter how exhausted you are, you will immediately feel uplifted.